moodle/devdocs/general/development/abc/faq.md

 If you have made some changes to the code that you would like to share with the community, learn how to [create a patch](/docs/guides/git/#preparing-a-patch).

+### How do I assign an issue to myself?

+Before you can become the assignee on an issue you must work on an issue and have it integrated, and closed.
+Typically this may be with the help of another developer.

+When working on this issue it is important that you **do not** set the assignee at all so that it can be easily discovered and you can be promoted within the Tracker.

 ### How do I create a module or plugin?

 Use the following resources to help get you started with modules and plugins.